-As of December 31, 2023 and 2022, the allowance for ECL on financial assets and contract assets of the Group amounted to nil, respectively (see Note 7).
+As of December 31, 2022 and 2021, the allowance for ECL on financial assets and contract assets of the Company amounted to nil and ₱5,698,770, respectively (see Note 7).

-Management assessed and concluded that there is no impairment loss required to be recognized in 2023 and 2022.
+Management assessed and concluded that there is no impairment loss required to be recognized in 2022 and 2021.

-Estimating NRV of Inventory.
-The Group reviews the NRV of inventory and compares it with the cost since assets should not be carried in excess of amounts expected to be realized from sale.
+Estimating NRV of real estate for sale.
+The Company reviews the NRV of real estate for sale and compares it with the cost since assets should not be carried in excess of amounts expected to be realized from sale.
 Real estate inventories are written down below cost when the estimated NRV is found to be lower than the cost.

-NRV for completed inventory is assessed with reference to market conditions and prices existing at the reporting date and is determined by the Group in light of recent market transactions.
+NRV for completed real estate for sale is assessed with reference to market conditions and prices existing at the reporting date and is determined by the Company in light of recent market transactions.
 NRV in respect of inventory under construction is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete construction less an estimate of the time value of money to the date of completion.
 The estimates used took into consideration fluctuations of price or cost directly relating to events occurring after the end of the period to the extent that such events confirm conditions existing at the end of the period.

-The carrying values of inventory amounted ₱811,672,928 and ₱673,724,765 as at December 31, 2023, and 2022, respectively (see Note 8).
+The carrying values of real estate for sale amounted to ₱671,954,287 and ₱596,969,195 as at December 31, 2022, and 2021, respectively (see Note 8).

 Impairment of nonfinancial assets.
-The Group assesses impairment on its nonfinancial assets (e.g., property and equipment and investment in associate) and considers the following important indicators:
+The Company assesses impairment on its nonfinancial assets (e.g., property and equipment and investment in associate) and considers the following important indicators:

-- Significant changes in asset usage; - Significant decline in assets' market value; - · Obsolescence or physical damage of an asset; - Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of usage of the acquired assets or the strategy for the Group's overall business; and - Significant negative industry or economic trends.
+- Significant changes in asset usage; - Significant decline in assets' market value; - Obsolescence or physical damage of an asset; - Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of usage of the acquired assets or the strategy for the Company's overall business; and - Significant negative industry or economic trends.

 If such indications are present and where the carrying amount of the asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 The recoverable amount is the asset's fair value less cost to sell or value in use whichever is higher.
 The fair value less cost to sell is the amount obtainable from the sale of an asset in an arm's length transaction while value in use is the present value of estimated future cash flows expected to be generated from the continued use of the asset.
-The Group is required to make estimates and assumptions that can materially affect the carrying amount of the asset being assessed.
+The Company is required to make estimates and assumptions that can materially affect the carrying amount of the asset being assessed.

-No impairment was recognized for the Group's nonfinancial assets as of December 31, 2023 and 2022.
+No impairment was recognized for the Company's nonfinancial assets as of December 31, 2022, 2021 and 2020.

 Estimated useful lives of property and equipment.
-The Group estimates the useful lives of property and equipment based on the period over which the assets are expected to be available for use.
+The Company estimates the useful lives of property and equipment based on the period over which the assets are expected to be available for use.
 The estimated useful lives of property and equipment are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.